 To the knowledge of the authors (as confirmed by the Centre for Equal Opportunities and Opposition to Racism), with respect to the grounds of discrimination listed in the Racial and Employment Equality Directives, statistical data have not so far been invoked in the context of judicial proceedings.
 This is to be explained by the fact that the data which should be relied upon are not available, due to the restrictions imposed by the legislation relating to the protection of personal data (and the interpretation thereof by the Commission for the protection of private life - Commission de protection de la vie privée- the independent federal supervisory authority).
-The Centre for Equal Opportunities and Opposition to Racism is keeping this question under review and is preparing a "diversity barometer" (baromètre de la diversité).
-The interministerial conference, however, has still not authorised an experience which the Centre had proposed to lead in this regard, called 'Socioeconomic monitoring of origins', which intended to test the feasibility of developing statistics in order to identify any situations of discrimination.
+The Centre for Equal Opportunities and Opposition to Racism is keeping this question under review and is preparing a Diversity Barometer (baromètre de la diversité).